rust-lang/blog.rust-lang.org/posts/2023-09-01-committing-lockfiles.md

 they pass CI before being merged.

-Since there isn't a universal answer to these situations, we felt it was best to give developers the information they need in making a decision.
+Since there isn't a universal answer to these situations, we felt it was best to leave the choice to developers and give them information they need in making a decision.